Griefed/ServerPackCreator/README.md

 If you want to help testing (I can not be held responsible for loss of data.
 Make sure you make backups and execute this program in a test environment.):
 1. Download `ServerPackCreator-x.x.x.jar` from `Packages` or `Releases` on the right side.
 2. Put it in the parent folder of your modpack folder.
-Here's an example for my modpack Survive Create Prosper:
+Here's an example for my modpack Survive Create Prosper 4:
 ```
 tests/
 │   creator.conf